SteffMUC/openDTU_wDisplay2/README.md

 * 2023-03-01: Final printing of case done, got some requests for spare PCBs, all spare PCBs now gone, if you need a PCB, you can easily upload the gerber zip file on any PCB manufacturer, e.g. PLCPCB (10 pieces, with customs to Germany in 2 weeks roughly 14 EUR).

+* 2023-03-11: Accepted pull request from @Nightreaver, thanks for the contribution, backside silk screen now mirrored, nRF footprint changed by @Nightreaver to support nRF+ with antenna (Note: openscad case not adapted and currently not planned to be adapted)

 In case you are looking for a cheap source for the capacitors, I ordered mine with Christians_Shop at [Amazon](https://www.amazon.de/gp/product/B01MTSDA58/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) (they have a direct website as well).